-Narrative analysis is a qualitative research method used to analyze personal stories, to understand how individuals make sense of events and actions in their lives \cite{earthy2008narrative}.
-In this model, we used four AI agents to understanding the context in which data is generated.
-The first agent is tasked with summarizing the story.
-The next agent generates initial codes from the summarized text.
-Then, the last two agents further break down these codes to generate corresponding sub-categories and categories.
-The generated output comprises well-defined summarized text, initial codes, and associated sub-categories and categories.
+\textbf{\textit{{Narrative analysis}}} is a qualitative research method used to analyze personal stories, to understand how individuals make sense of events and actions in their lives \cite{earthy2008narrative}.
+To automate the narrative analysis approach, we developed six AI agents to understand the context and generate the narrative.
+The process starts with receiving the raw data such as audio recording or text.
+The \textit{{Agent Data Transcription}} prepares data for transcription by confirming the quality of the text and audio to ensure data is enough for transcription.
+The main task involves transcribing the data, converting the audio into written text.
+An initial quality check is conducted to remove unnecessary data and correct any evident transcription errors.